openhive-network/wax-doc/src/typescript/encryption/encrypt-operations.md

 # Encrypt operations

-Wax provides a simple interface for encrypting operation data within a transaction using the Transaction Builder interface.
+Wax provides a simple interface for encrypting operation data within a transaction using the `Transaction` interface.

 ## Operations That Can Be Encrypted